Michael Moyles

 Michael Moyles is a former Gaelic footballer who played for Crossmolina and the Mayo county team.
-He is the current manager of the Mayo ladies' football team.
+He also managed the Mayo ladies' football team from 2021 to 2023 where they won their first silverware since 2016.

 Background

 Moyles is from the St Mary's Park area of Crossmolina, County Mayo, Ireland where he was educated at Crossmolina St Tiernan's Boys' National School and Gortnor Abbey Secondary School.
 He was introduced to Gaelic by his primary school teacher John Cosgrove.
 Moyles played alongside Ciarán McDonald for Crossmolina and Mayo.

 He represented Mayo at all levels.

 Personal life

 Moyles is currently a teacher in St Tiernan's College, Crossmolina.

 Player

 Moyles came through the Crossmolina Deel Rovers system alongside Ciarán McDonald, Peadár Gardiner and Stephen Rochford.
 He was part of the talented Crossmolina team that won six Moclair Cups between 1995 and 2006.

 Moyles won the Sigerson Cup with Sligo IT in 2004, but his career was cut short due to a spinal injury.

 Moyles has Connacht Championship, National League, Sigerson Cup and All-Ireland club Championship medals.